Chumbawamba: With No Masters Records (2005–2011)

-Break-up
+Break-up and post-breakup activities (2012–present)

 On 8 July 2012, Chumbawamba announced that they would be disbanding at the end of the year.
-On their website they opened the statement with "That's it then, it’s the end.
+On their website they opened the statement with "That's it then, it's the end.
 With neither a whimper, a bang or a reunion."
 They stated they would continue with individual efforts, and ended their official statement:

 We do, of course, reserve the right to re-emerge as Chumbawamba doing something else entirely (certainly not touring and putting out albums every 2 or 3 years).
 But frankly, that's not very likely.
 Thirty years of being snotty, eclectic, funny, contrary and just plain weird.
-What a privilege, and what a good time we’ve had.
+What a privilege, and what a good time we've had.

-In December 2012, the final UK show, filmed at the Leeds City Varieties on Halloween night, was released as Chumbawamba's only live DVD, entitled Going Going.
+In December 2012, the final UK show, filmed at the Leeds City Varieties on Halloween night, was released as Chumbawamba's only live DVD, entitled Going, Going – Live at Leeds City Varieties.

 A mail-order EP, In Memoriam: Margaret Thatcher, was released on 8 April 2013.
-The CD had been recorded in 2005 and made available for pre-order on the group's website, to be issued upon the death of Margaret Thatcher.
+The CD had been recorded around 2005 and made available for pre-order at gigs and on the group's website, to be issued upon the death of Margaret Thatcher.

+Post-breakup band member activities

 After leaving Chumbawamba, vocalist Dunstan Bruce founded Dandy Films, an independent film and video company whose projects have included a "video blog" of the Levellers' UK tour during 2010 and Sham 69's tour of China.

 In 2012 former Chumbawamba members Dunstan Bruce and Harry Hamer formed a new band, Interrobang?!, with guitarist Stephen Griffin of London-based Regular Fries.

 In August 2017, Dunstan Bruce, Boff Whalley and Jude Abbott were interviewed on BBC's The One Show from the Leeds City Varieties and near their former home celebrating 20 years since the release of "Tubthumping".